nuxt/nuxt/docs/3.api/2.composables/use-fetch.md

 ::

 ::tip{icon="i-simple-icons-youtube" color="gray" to="https://www.youtube.com/watch?v=aQPR0xn-MMk" target="_blank"}
-Learn how to use `transform` and `getCachedData` to avoid superfluous calls to an API and cache data for visitors  | Promise<DataT>on the client.
+Learn how to use `transform` and `getCachedData` to avoid superfluous calls to an API and cache data for visitors on the client.
 ::

 ## Return Values